 Many updates to the MCSession APIs are included in this seed.
 The APIs now function as they were presented at WWDC.
 Major changes and enhancements include:

-– (NSOutputStream *)startStreamWithName:(NSString *)streamName toPeer:(MCPeerID
+The following new method on MCSession has been implemented: – (NSOutputStream *)startStreamWithName:(NSString *)streamName toPeer:(MCPeerID

 *)peerID error:(NSError **)error